What Grades Do Colleges Look At?

 Junior Year

 If you’re wondering what year colleges look at your grades, junior year is what really matters.
-When you apply for college in the fall of your senior year, your junior year transcript will be the recent ones available to colleges.
+When you apply for college in the fall of your senior year, your junior year transcript will be the recent one available to colleges.
 Your junior year grades are essential: it’s the grade a college will look at most, along with your senior year.

 Your grades predetermine your academic performance for your final year.
 Your GPA and the “sturdiness” of it matters.
 If your grades have improved dramatically from your previous years or display continued excellence, it shows your college readiness.